Mesfingo/R-code-for-selection-of-subset-of-markers-that-identify-population-structure/README.md

 the specified number of principal components which is determided by performing GWA with the PC as response variable.
 When using only one PC, the negative log of the p-value is used for ranking.
 When correlation with more than PC is preffered,
 the sum of the the -log (p-value) of the PC weighted by their eigenvalue is used for ranking (equation shown below).
-The function also writes them into a text file that can be read by plink.
+The function also writes selected SNP into a text file that can be read by plink.

 It takes the following arguments: